szesto/apicupcfg/README.md

 Example configuration files for kubernetes and ova deployments are in the examples subdirectory.

+You can generate initial configuration file with the *initconfig* command line option.

+By default this command will generate *subsys-config.json* file in the current directory, or you can pass config file name with the *config* option:

+`apicupcfg -initconfig -configtype ova|k8s [-config subsys-config.json]`

+Make sure you update generated file with correct values.

-The simpliest way to use this tool is to create an output directory, eg apicup-out-vm (for ova deployment), copy json configuration file into it (subsys-input-vm.json) then run apicupcfg
+The simpliest way to use this tool is to create an output directory, eg apicup-out-vm (for ova deployment), copy or create json configuration file (subsys-config.json) then run *apicupcfg*
 executable:

-`apicupcfg -config /path-to/apicup-out-vm/subsys-input-vm.json -out .`
+`apicupcfg -config subsys-config.json -out .`

 This will create all required directries and configuration scripts.
 Place apicup executable into the *bin* subdirectory, change to the *project* subdirectory, then run: